bewt85/GithubConglomerate/README.rst

 TODO
 ----

-- save data to S3
-- load data from S3
-- make it bootstrap-py
 - deploy to heroku
 - get Travis working
 - setup a cron job to update the data (daily?)